mhismail3/RottenPotatoes/README.md

-    replacing "title" with the title of a movie as a string, "number" with an integer representing how many movies to receive from the engine, and "option" being either "keywords" or "ratings" representing the metric to use in the algorithm
+    replacing "title" with the title of a movie as a string, "number" with an integer representing how many movies to receive from the engine, and "option" being either "keywords" or "ratings" representing the metric to use in the algorithm.

+    #### Note:
+    We deployed this application online using AWS engine and services, which was a daunting process.
+    If you would like more information on how to build/deploy this app yourself, please reach out to us.